Enough Words: Allyship Demands Accountability to All Women

 My distrust of men doesn’t come from nowhere.
 It’s rooted in lived experiences—of silence, inaction, and systemic failures.
 When I’ve called out or reported problematic men, the responses I’ve received have been anything but reassuring.
 Too often, I’ve been met with silence—or worse, watched as the man in question faced no consequences at all.
 These experiences have shown me that even when harm is reported, the systems in place are designed to protect the perpetrator, not hold them accountable.

-For men who have actively harmed women, accountability means owning it, facing the music, exiting power positions in which they might do so again, committing to reparative work — not to redeem yourself, but because it is what is owed.
-Anything else is just perpetuating the problem.
-Accountability is not just personal — it’s systemic.
-Allies must confront the systems of oppression that magnify violence against women by also becoming activists fighting to dismantle those systems.
+For men who have actively harmed women, accountability means owning it, facing the music, exiting power positions in which they might do so again, and committing to reparative work—not to redeem yourself, but because it is what is owed.
+Accountability is not just personal—it’s systemic.
+Allies must confront the systems of oppression that magnify violence against women by becoming activists fighting to dismantle those systems.

 Intersectionality in Action